rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 This independency is called "atomicity" of an operation.

 In the analogy with car manufacturing, the speed of conveyor belt is the "clock" of CPU, parts are "input", doing something is an "operation", and the car structure on the conveyor belt is "output".

-So, we can think of an algorithm as a series of black boxes with an input and an output.
+The algorithm is the set of operations that constructs a car from the parts.
 ![Input -> Algorithm -> Output]({{ page.root }}{% link files/serial_task_flow.png %})
-The algorithm itself consists of steps, operations we need to do to the data to arrive at a solution.
-In the car example the input are mechanical parts, the steps adding and adjusting individual parts and the output is a new car.
+It consists of individual steps, adding parts or adjusting them.
+These could be done one after the other by a single worker.
 ![Input -> Step 1 -> Step 2 -> Step 3 -> Output]({{ page.root }}{% link files/serial_multi_task_flow.png %})

-If we want to produce a single car faster, maybe we can do some of the work in parallel.
+If we want to produce a car faster, maybe we can do some of the work in parallel.
 Let's say we can hire four workers ot attach each of the tires at the same time.
 All of these steps have the same input, a car without tires, and they work together to create an output, a car with tires.
 ![Input -> Step 1 / Step 2 / Step 3 -> Output]({{ page.root }}{% link files/parallel_simple_flow.png %})
+The crucial thing that allows us to add the tires in parallel is that they are independent.
+Adding one tire does not prevent you from adding another or require that any of the other tires are added.
+The workers operate on different parts of the car.
+These are independent operations.

 ### Data Dependency
 Another example, and a common operation in scientific computation, is calculating the sum of a set